kanchan0/CS23S025-Assignment-1_DA6401-DL/Readme.md

   - Responsible for computing the loss and its gradient.
 It also generates run identifiers and constructs a configuration dictionary from the command-line arguments provided to `train.py`.
 - Includes functions for applying activation functions to inputs as well as calculating their gradients.

+- **CONFIG.py**
+  responsible for providing configuration to wandb sweep.
+It has method for sweep set as basian.

+- **confusionMatrix.py**
+  contains code for generating confusion matrix for the best model.

+- **X_test.npy AND y_test.npy**
+  it contains test data and these are used by `confusionMatrix.py` for generating confusion matrix for the best model.

+- **best_model.npy**
+  it contains model parameter for the best model and used to calculate confusion matrix.

+- **fetchSweepID.py**
+  As name suggests,it is used to get the sweep id and its corresponding name. it is helpful while creating filter in report.

 ## How to Run

 ### 1. Install Required Libraries